Overview & Profile

-The Industrial Engineering program - Energy and Environmental Management (EUM) was founded in 1997 as a diploma program at the Europa University Flensburg (EUF, then University of Flensburg).
-In 2006, through the Bologna Process, the diploma program was separated into a Bachelor's degree in Energy Science with a specialization in Energy and Environmental Management (coordinated by Flensburg University of Applied Sciences) and a Master's program in Energy and Environmental Management (coordinated by EUF).
+The Industrial Engineering program - Energy and Environmental Management (EUM) was founded in 1997 as a diploma program at Europa-Universität Flensburg (EUF, then known as Universität Flensburg).
+In 2006, through the Bologna Process, the diploma program was separated into a bachelor's degree in Energy Science with a specialization in Energy and Environmental Management (coordinated by Flensburg University of Applied Sciences) and a Master's program in Energy and Environmental Management (coordinated by EUF).
 Prof. Dr. Pao-Yu Oei coordinates the specialization for students with the focus on "industrialized countries" (for more info).
 For more information on the Master of Energy and Environmental Management with the specialization in "developing countries", click here.

 More information about the Master Energy and Environmental Management with the specialization in developing countries can be found on the corresponding websites.

-Teaching in the program is directly related to a variety of both research and practical projects.
-External lecturers are often given by EUM alumni, who thus pass on their knowledge and experience to the new students.
-Students in the program come from different regions of the world and bring different expertise to the program, contributing to the diversification and internationality of the course content.
+The program teaching is directly related to a variety of both research and practical projects.
+External lectures are often given by EUM alumni, who thus pass on their knowledge and experience to current students.
+Students come from different regions of the world and bring different areas of expertise to the program, contributing to the diversification and internationality of course content.